amankhinvasara/miniexchange/FinalReport.md

    - More Unit Testing & System integration testing

 **5. What advice do you offer to future students taking this course and working on their semester-long project (besides “start earlier”... everyone ALWAYS says that).
 Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses.**
-   - No need to start earlier
-   - Spread your workload evenly
+   - Personally, I think there no need to start earlier.
+It is more important to manage expectations and make sure people are on top of their assigned tasks on a weekly basis.
+If some teammates are consistently not meeting deadlines then it is vital to quickly step in and finish there work so that the project can be finished according to your timeline.
-   - Honestly evaluate group member skillsets when deciding project and work allocation
+   - Honestly evaluate group member skill sets when deciding project and work allocation.
+Then spread your workload evenly.
+Note that this does not mean everyone gets equal work.
+I think people with more experience should be able to handle slightly more work.
-   - Take time to evaluate potential technologies and their tradeoffs
-   - Python v Rust
+   - Take time to evaluate potential technologies and their tradeoffs.
+For example, we could have used Python for our project instead of Rust.
+Python is a rather slow language with less control over underlying hardware.
+It also abstracts many features which reduces the amount that programmers have to learn.
+On the other hand, Rust development takes longer but there is opportunity to learn more about underlying features.
-   - Hold group members accountable
+   - Hold group members accountable!
+It is important to check-in early and often with teammates who are not meeting expectations.

 ### Akul Gupta Post-Mortem
 **1. What did you specifically do individually for this project?**
    - Collaborated on overall exchange design
-   - Worked on initial trading structure
+   - Trading structures and design
    - Tickerplant development
    - Worked UDP development and understanding how it internally works within the exchange
    - Final Report